HattieTavares/mood-journal/README.md

 - Click on where it says `X commit ahead`
 - To create a pull request, click on `Create pull request`.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.
 - Add appropriate title and description to your pull request explaining your changes and efforts done.
+Best practice is to include an image of the changes that were made if changes were visual.
 - Click on `Create Pull Request`.

 ## 🎉 Kudos!
 You have made a PR!
 Sit back patiently and relax while your PR is reviewed and merged.
 Thank you for your contribution!